amidaware/tacticalrmm/docker/readme.md

 # Docker Setup

 - Install docker and docker-compose
-- Optional (but strongly recommended) obtain valid wildcard cert for domain.
-If not certs are present a self-signed cert will be generated.
-See below on how to generate a free Let's Encrypt
+- Optional (but strongly recommended) obtain valid wildcard certificate for domain.
+If certificates are not provided, a self-signed cert will be generated.
+See below on how to generate a free Let's Encrypt!

 ## (Optional) Generate certificates with certbot
 Install Certbot